pippim/pippim.github.io/index.md

 The first step is to run the
 [Stack Exchange Data Explorer query](https://data.stackexchange.com/stackoverflow/query/1505559/all-my-posts-on-the-se-network-with-markdown-and-html-content-plus-editors-and-s?AccountId=4775729).
 Many thanks to the the query's [Author](https://meta.stackexchange.com/a/371435/366359).

+**IMPORTANT:** When you add or revise a post in Stack Exchange the data is not avaialble for a query until Sunday at 3am UTC.
+A `cron` job or GitHub Actions can theoretically run the query every Monday morning but that step has not been created yet.

 When the query finishes (it can take a few minutes), download all your questions and answers